 9. Hanakapiai Falls Trail

-If you want to venture even further down the Kalalau Trail, the 4-mile (one way) hike to Hanakapiai Falls is as far as you can get without a permit.
-The trail is well-traveled and clearly defined but can have a lot of traffic.
-Make sure to plan plenty of time for this 8-mile roundtrip.
+If you want to venture further down the Kalalau Trail, the 4-mile (one-way) hike to Hanakapiai Falls is even further than Hanakapai Beach and about as far as most people go without camping.
+The trail is well-traveled and clearly defined, but it can be very busy.
+Make sure to plan plenty of time for this 8-mile round trip.

 10. Kalalau Trail

 Please take extra precautions on this hike.
-It is a trail for experienced hikers, and you must be vigilant at all times as some areas are exceptionally hazardous.
-Crawlers ledge is one of the famous dangerous spots, but miles 7-9 are particularly challenging.
+It is a trail for experienced hikers, and you must be vigilant at all times, as some areas are exceptionally hazardous.
+Crawler’s Ledge is one of the famous dangerous spots, but miles 7-9 are particularly challenging.
 Make sure to bring a water filtration device.
-There is plenty of water along the trail, but filtering it is highly recommended.
+Plenty of water is along the trail, but filtering it is highly recommended.

 What to bring on a Kauai hike